berrybear06/berrybear06.github.io/projects.md

 ---
 layout: default
 title: The Berries
 description: My engineering and programming projects!
+Some of the project names are links to more info.
 ---

 # Projects